drugis/drugis.org/software/addis1/index.md

 Releases will be made as needed, primarily to fix bugs.

 Work is now proceeding on the [ADDIS 2](/software/addis2) web-based system for health care policy decision support.
+See the [ADDIS 1.x retrospective](/software/addis1/retrospective) for a technical evaluation of ADDIS 1.x and motivations for the development of a new system.

 ### Citing ADDIS 1.x